msoeu/rosie/docs/requestaccess.md

 Please using the following web form to request a new account: https://forms.office.com/r/fypZ8658Sv

-If you already have an account (or had one previously), pleasse do not request a new account.
-If your password is notworking, you can try connecting with ssh and changing your password.
+If you already have an account (or had one previously), please do not request a new account.
+If your password is not working, you can try connecting with ssh and changing your password.
 If you do not remember your password, please contact rosiesupport@msoe.edu

 If you have any questions, please feel free to reach out to riley@msoe.edu